BreakawayConsulting/echronos/README.md

 * The RTOS variant *Kochab* supports tasks, preemptive priority scheduling, mutexes with priority inheritance, semaphores, signals, and interrupt events which can cause task preemption and trigger the sending of signals.
 It is available for the ARMv7e-M STM32F4-Discovery board, QEMU-emulated ARMv7-M, and QEMU-emulated PowerPC e500.

+RTOS developers can create new *RTOS variants* by adding new features and configurations to this eChronos source code repository.

 Features are implemented as individual *components* in individual C files.
 Unlike typical C-based software, the RTOS does not compile components individually and later link them into a single binary.